w3c/wai-curricula/content/content-author/structure.md

 Optional ideas to assess knowledge:

-* Portfolio &mdash; Have students create a page with accessible content structures, including headings, links, paragraphs, and lists.
-Assess how students include accessible headings, links, paragraphs, and lists in their pages.
+* Short Answer Questions &mdash; Ask students about the structural units that exist and their purpose.
+Assess how students recall the structural units that exist and how they explain their purpose.
-* @@@
+* Portfolio &mdash; Have students create a page with accessible content structures, including headings, paragraphs, and lists.
+Assess how students include accessible headings, paragraphs, and lists in their pages.

 ## Teaching Resources